amypeniston/game-of-life/README.md

 ![Game of Life 2.0 Icon](https://raw.githubusercontent.com/amypeniston/game-of-life/master/assets/icon.gif)

-Game of Life 2.0 is a python-based implementation of Conway's Game of Life -- with a novel ruleset!
+Game of Life 2.0 is a python-based implementation of Conway's Game of Life -- with added mayhem!
+This CLI can be used to generate interesting animations for use as banners or profile images.

 To generate an animation, run:

 ```